 There are some restrictions, and the public art is a good example.
 On RTA projects, the budget for public art cannot exceed 1% of the total project cost.

 Other limitations include spending levels on landscaping to accompany a roadway project.
-That is limited to no more than 4% of the total project cost.
+That is limited to no more than 4% of the construction cost.
 The RTA funds can be used for public outreach efforts to inform the community and seek feedback about projects, but cannot unnecessarily be spent on food or promotional items for those sessions.

 While it is rare, the RTA can reject payment for actual project expenses.
 An example is when features are added to a roadway project that exceed the RTA scope of a project.
 For example, if the voters approved widening a roadway from two lanes in each direction to three lanes in each direction, the addition of a fourth lane would qualify as an additional expense the voters did not approve.